NoxFly/nfpm/README.md

   SDL2: libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev
 ```

-If a package is not installed on your computer, it will try to install It.
+If a package is not installed on your computer, it will try to install it.
 If it fails, the package won't be added to your project's configuration.

-These lines are always sorted by their key.
+These lines are always sorted alphabetically (ascending) by their key.

+> /!\ Note : The dependency name (the key) should be the "official" name of the library so CMake can recognize it and dynamically find what to include from it.
+In general, for `lib<name>-dev`, it the key must be `name` (`-` are replaced by `_`).

 #### Ask to install all packages :

 ```sh
 nf install # or nf i
 ```